SanLee-CSStudent/CS172-Project/README.md

 Parameters: seed.txt number-of-pages max-depth output-dir
 - seed.txt has to be a text file that contains functional links
 - output-dir should be a directory to store downloaded htmls

+If one of parameter malfunctions(i.e. invalid data type), the crawler runs in default setting.